 32. Sherwin Williams’

-Over the years, the Sherwin Williams’ logo has been demonstrating the world being covered with an ominous blood-red paint.
+Over the years, the Sherwin Williams’ logo demonstrates the world is covered with an ominous blood-red paint.
 This idea is not to everyone’s liking.

 33. Maple syrup straight from the tap

 In Vermont, they decided that the Canadian fame of maple syrup should have been surpassed long ago.
 Thus, they offered people the syrup directly from the tree.
-However, this illustration looks not mouth-watering enough, putting it mildly.
+However, this illustration looks not mouth-watering enough, to put it mildly.
+It is an unsafe logo for the company.

 34. Seattle’s Best Coffee

 This logo of the Starbucks subsidiary company drew controversy.
 Some perceive it as a smiley-face emoji with its tongue out, others – as bloody coffee.
-Whatever you see, it’s still charmless.
+Whatever you see, it’s still harmless.

 35. Cats wear

-The company’s motto is “Clothing for independent women”.
-Well, using a cat could be appropriate for this brand, if they did not show it with such a “bizarre” back to us.
+The company’s motto is “Clothing for independent women.”
+Using a cat could be appropriate for this brand if they did not show it with such a “bizarre” back to us.
+It is a bad influence logo.

 36. Junior Jazz Dance Classes

-The owners of the dance studio might have wanted to attract more boys to the classes with their logo.
+The dance studio owners might have wanted to attract more boys to the classes with their logo.
 It’s difficult to explain it any other way.
+We think it is a good example of controversial logos.

 37. Mama’s baking